BorjaIP/pkm/pkm/dev/Kubernetes.md

 - `Mutating Admission Webhooks`: mutate the objects for resources, like Pods
 - `Validating Admission Webhooks`: advanced validation for your resources

+## Kubernetes API

+All resources of API are managed under Special Interest Groups (SIGs) [here](https://github.com/kubernetes/community/blob/master/sig-list.md).
+### Custom resources

+Custom Resources (CRs) in Kubernetes allow you to extend the Kubernetes API and define your own API objects with custom schemas and behaviors.
+They provide a way to manage applications and resources that are not part of the core Kubernetes API.

+The Kubernetes [declarative API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/) enforces a separation of responsibilities.
+You declare the desired state of your resource.
+The Kubernetes controller keeps the current state of Kubernetes objects in sync with your declared desired state.
+This is in contrast to an imperative API, where you _instruct_ a server what to do.

+- Use [Metacontroller](https://github.com/metacontroller/metacontroller) is an add-on for Kubernetes that makes it easy to write and deploy CRs.
 ## Version

 ```bash